sakshat193/SNA-MiniProject/README.md

 All parameters update in real-time without requiring a rebuild.

-## Configuration
+## Configuration Architecture

-The `config.py` file centralizes all analysis and visualization parameters:
+The project uses a centralized configuration system where `config.py` is the single source of truth:

+### Configuration Flow
+1. Define all parameters in `config.py` (Python)
+2. Notebook exports parameters to `network_data.json`
+3. JavaScript modules (`js/config.js`) load from JSON at runtime
+4. No hardcoded duplicates - one place to change, everywhere updates

 ### Layout Parameters
 - Spring layout configuration (k-value, iterations, dimensionality)